Nereusss/Diffusion/README.md

 # Diffusion
-A Diffusion Simulation on 1-D dimension
+A Diffusion Simulation in 1-D dimension